raul-izquierdo/english/sources/vocabulary/Processing Signals/Analysing and Evaluating.md

 pequeña mentira = petty lie
     ? Él dijo una pequeña mentira para no meterse en problemas : `He told a petty lie to avoid getting in trouble`

-eso no es del todo cierto = that's not entirely true
+eso no es del todo cierto = that's not entirely/completely true
     ?
 Eso no es del todo cierto, hay otros factores a considerar : `That's not entirely true, there are other factors to consider`

 para ser sincero, ...